why do we do the experiments regarding motors(swinburns,

 What are edge triggered flip flop and level triggered flip flop?
 How do they differ from one another?

-What is point contact diode?
+What is static resistance of a diode?